Best Forum Platforms

 - MyBB is a free, open source forum system that offers the features and stability you need to create and run a professional community site.
 There are many free extensions and language packs available and they can be installed easily using a built-in plugin installer, so you don't have to paste in any code manually.
 This free forum software also lets you convert from vB, IPB, phpBB, and other boards.

 - YaBB (Yet Another Bulletin Board) is a free open-source software written in Perl.
-The project was started back in year 2000, and is still getting updated now in 2014.
-It stores data in flat text system (no MySQL database needed) and has good performance if you don't have too many topics and posts to store.
+The project was started back in year 2000, and is still getting updated now.
+It stores data in flat text system (no MySQL database needed!) and has good performance if you don't have too many topics and posts to store.

 - miniBB is a free PHP bulletin board script, and possibly the best message board around if you're looking for something very basic and simple to use.
 It can be easily integrated with other websites, and offers a variety of add-ons and themes, although not as many as the most popular software.
 It can be a good alternative to punBB.